ksemelka/html5-best-practices/content/sections.md

 > Why?

-Unlike `<section>`, the `<div>` element don't have any semantic meaning, and should be used for styling purposes.
+Unlike `<section>`, the `<div>` element doesn't have any semantic meaning, and should be used for styling purposes.
 By changing your `<div>`s to `<section>`s, you create a new outline for each part of your document, that not necessarily includes a meaningful separated section, which is definitely a bad idea.

 ## Use the `<article>` element instead of `<section>` if the content makes sense outside the page's context